Many students who do recognise that forces arise in pairs think that the two forces in a pair may differ in size

 This resource provides a discussion framework for analysing interactions between objects.

-Compression and tension forces that create a balanced situation.
+This resource highlights how compression and tension forces create a balanced situation.

 View Resource